coredns/coredns.io/content/blog/coredns-002.md

 * Add more tests and show test coverage on submitting/PRs.
 * Various Corefile parsing bugs fixed, better syntax error detection.

-## Middleware improvements:
+## Plugin improvements:

-* middleware/root: a root middleware, same usage as in [Caddy](https://caddyserver.com/docs/root).
+* plugin/root: a root plugin, same usage as in [Caddy](https://caddyserver.com/docs/root).
-  See middleware/root/README.md for its use in CoreDNS.
+  See plugin/root/README.md for its use in CoreDNS.
   This makes stanzas like this shorter:

     ~~~ txt